lbuk/portfolio-website/_portfolio/Brownfieldgrids.markdown

 </div>

 <div class="col three caption">
-	A map showing OpenStreetMap brownfield sites in a Mile x Mile grid in Limehouse and the outline of the London Borough of Tower Hamlets.
+	Visualising OpenStreetMap brownfield sites in a Mile x Mile grid around Limehouse and the borough outline.
 </div>

 The tool for mapping brownfield land formed part of an MSc project at The Bartlett Centre for Advanced Spatial Analysis (CASA), University College London.